 BACS or Building Automation and Control Systems comprise all products, software and engineering services for automatic controls (including interlocks), monitoring, optimization for operation, human intervention and management to achieve energy-efficient, economical and safe operation of building services.
 The use of the word 'control' does not imply that the system/device is restricted to control functions.
 Processing of data and information is possible (CEN, 2017).
+Crucial in the operation of BACS is the correct design, installation, commissioning, maintenance and use of them.
 A survey conducted among streamSAVE stakeholders during autumn 2020 indicated a high priority towards BACS, implying the need exists to estimate energy savings for heating, cooling, domestic hot water, ventilation and lighting across residential and non-residential sectors.
 However, as BACS covers a wide range of product types, mapping the BACS already installed in the building stock will be rather challenging.
 In addition, it is not easy to evaluate the energy consumption of buildings in terms of energy consumption per end-use type.
-In order to correctly estimate the energy savings, consistent and reliable data must be obtained and baselines must be clearly defined.
+In order to correctly estimate the energy savings, consistent and reliable data must be obtained, and baselines must be clearly defined.

 Methods to assess the impact of BACS on the energy performance of buildings, have been developed in EN 15232 (CEN, 2017).
 Additionally, the standard defines 4 BAC energy efficiency classes, ranging from A, the most performant, to D, the least energy efficient.
-A brief insight into the specifications of each of these categories, is provided by Siemens (2018) and presented in Figure 6.
+A brief insight into the specifications of each of these categories, is presented in Figure 6.

-Class Energy efficiency A Corresponds to high energy performance BACS and TBM Networked room automation with automatic demand control Scheduled maintenance Energy monitoring Sustainable energy optimization В Corresponds to advanced BACS and some specific TBM functions Networked room automation without automatic demand control Energy monitoring С Corresponds to standard BACS Networked building automation of primary plants No electronic room automation, thermostatic valves for radiators No energy monitoring D Corresponds to non-energy efficient BACS.
+Class Energy efficiency Α Corresponds to high energy performance BACS and TBM Networked room automation with automatic demand control Scheduled maintenance Energy monitoring Sustainable energy optimization В Corresponds to advanced BACS and some specific TBM functions Networked room automation without automatic demand control Energy monitoring С Corresponds to standard BACS Networked building automation of primary plants No electronic room automation, thermostatic valves for radiators No energy monitoring D Corresponds to non-energy efficient BACS.
 Buildings with such systems shall be retrofitted.
 New buildings shall not be equipped with such systems Without networked building automation functions No electronic room automation No energy monitoring